powernsx/powernsx.github.io/index.md

 [PowerNSX](https://github.com/vmware/powernsx) now has experimental PowerShell Core support available in the master (development) branch.
 Note that not all PowerNSX functions have been tested, and there are known issues (Remember, PowerShell Core and PowerCLI Core are both pre-release products as well.).
 See the [PowerNSX Core](/powernsxcore/) section for details.

-More install options for PowerNSX can be found here under [Installing PowerNSX](/install/)
+More install options for PowerNSX including Linux and OSX installation can be found here under [Installing PowerNSX](/install/)

 ## Using PowerNSX